 Aditi and Prriyam have known each other for over 20 years.
 Around 18 months ago they began brainstorming ideas for a business and soon founded Nabhaasa – eco-friendly swaddling blankets (dohars) for newborn babies and children up to 5 years old.
 Swaddling involves snuggly wrapping your baby in a blanket for warmth and comfort.
-This plays an important role in the traditional Indian newborn journey, you can read about the traditions and see the dohars here.
+This plays an important role in the traditional Indian newborn journey.

 Aditi Jones and Charlotte Davies met through their children’s school and were in the same PTA.
 Charlotte fell in love with the Nabhaasa product and their story and soon became a partner.

 Prior to starting Nabhaasa, both Adi and Charlotte had been self-employed for a number of years.
 Charlotte runs her own digital marketing business and has been a specialist business adviser for the Cumbria Business Growth Hub in the past, so she knew about the help available.
 Charlotte said, “I knew when we decided to work together that it would be really helpful to get business support as a start-up.”

 The business start-up support (BSUS) programme offers free support to those wanting to start a business, or those in the early years of trading.
 The package of support includes a three-day course on starting a business, one-to-one meetings with a business adviser, training and help with a business plan.

 It was before the covid-19 pandemic hit, in early 2020, that they were put in touch with Growth Hub adviser, Susan Crooks.
 Aditi said, “She is absolutely fabulous and the energy she brings is amazing!
 She has so much to give and understands where we’re coming from… our product is so different in the British market; she does think big but also focuses on us as well.”